top of page

 • Admission to candidature for an undergraduate degree at an Australian University.

-• Students whose first language is not English must demonstrate competency in the English language.
-English proficiency can be demonstrated by providing proof of an International English Language Testing System (IELTS) overall test result of 6.0 (no band lower than 5.5 and writing at 6 or above) or equivalent English language test such as TOEFL or PTE.
+Students whose first language is not English must demonstrate competency in the English language.
+English proficiency can be demonstrated by providing proof of an International English Language Testing System (IELTS) overall test result of 6.0 (no band lower than 5.5) or equivalent English language test such as TOEFL or PTE.

 Other acceptable evidence of English proficiency includes: